Who we helpIndustry guide

 Day-to-day numbers

-Contracting runs on a rhythm of deadlines: VAT every quarter, payroll every month, a Confirmation Statement once a year, then your accounts and Corporation Tax after your year-end.
-Miss one and the penalties stack up fast.
+Contracting runs on a rhythm of deadlines.
+VAT every quarter, payroll every month, a Confirmation Statement once a year, then your accounts and Corporation Tax after your year-end.
+Miss one and the penalties add up fast.

-We set up your bookkeeping so invoices, expenses and receipts flow in as you go, not in a panic before each deadline.
-That keeps your VAT returns accurate and your numbers live.
+Your contractor accountant sets up your bookkeeping so invoices, expenses and receipts flow in as you go, not in a rush before each deadline.
+That keeps your VAT returns right and your numbers live.

 Making the move

-You do not have to wait for your year-end to switch.
-Changing contractor accountant mid-contract is routine, and a good one makes it painless.
+Yes, and you do not have to wait for your year-end.
+Switching contractor accountant mid-contract is routine, and a good one makes it painless.

-We contact your current accountant for the professional clearance and records, pick up your bookkeeping where it stands, and make sure no VAT return, payroll run or filing deadline slips during the handover.
+We contact your current accountant for professional clearance and your records, pick up your bookkeeping where it stands, and make sure no VAT return, payroll run or filing deadline slips during the handover.

 You keep contracting as normal.
 We sort the paperwork in the background and confirm once everything has moved across cleanly.